AaronHevia/Python_Practice/README.md

 # Python Practice
 100 Days of Python practice projects with Dr. Angela Yu.
-Will return to them once in a while to incorporate additional features and tests.
+Code is written as how I perceived goals at the time of the project.
+Will return to them once in a while to incorporate additional features, tests, and refactoring.

 ## Project 1:  Band Name Generator
 A simple console project to practice variable naming and string concatenation.
 This project creates a band name based on the city the user is born and a pet name.  **Input Validation not yet implemented.**